reissbaker/structural/README.md

 compile-time type inference for their Structural types in addition to runtime type checking.
-Structural types can also be automatically converted to actual, executable TypeScript automatically, for generating documentation or integrating with tools that understand TS type syntax.
+Structural types can also be automatically converted to actual, executable TypeScript automatically, for generating documentation or integrating with tools that understand TS type syntax, or converted to JSON Schema for integrating with non-JS/TS-based tooling.

 ### Table of contents